 - Have they implemented the same or similar solutions?
 Or perhaps the provider implemented your organization’s solution – who better to provide Managed Services than the original implementation partner?

-Having worked with numerous clients in identifying needs and building Managed Services strategies, we are delighted to announce the launch of two new Managed Services packages: Managed Admin Services and Managed Support Services, offering flexibility and scalability to align with any organizational growth.
+Having worked with numerous clients in identifying needs and building Managed Services strategies, we are delighted to announce the launch of two new Managed Services packages: Managed Services – Salesforce Support and Managed Services – System Administration, offering flexibility and scalability to align with any organizational growth.

-Managed Support Services provides one main support point of contact, a dedicated service delivery analyst, to serve as the primary liaison for support, typically closely collaborating with the organization’s System Administrator.
+Managed Services – Salesforce Support provides one main support point of contact, a dedicated service delivery analyst, to serve as the primary liaison for support, typically closely collaborating with the organization’s System Administrator.

-Managed Support Services include the organization of regular monthly support calls, assisting with day-to-day System Administrator troubleshooting (in line with agreed criticality escalation), building Reports and Dashboard, updating email alerts and other minor automations, providing recommendations, executing proactive optimizations, and providing end-user training and documentation.
+Managed Services – Salesforce Support include the organization of regular monthly support calls, assisting with day-to-day System Administrator troubleshooting (in line with agreed criticality escalation), building Reports and Dashboard, updating email alerts and other minor automations, providing recommendations, executing proactive optimizations, and providing end-user training and documentation.

-Managed Admin Services provides a System Administrator.
+Managed Services – System Administration provides a System Administrator.
 This could be shared amongst a team of two or more analysts, typically to augment internal capability or replace System Administration tasks.

-Managed Admin Services include all the same activities as Managed Support Services, just with a higher volume of needs and no dependency for the organization to have an internal System Administrator.
+Managed Services – System Administration include all the same activities as Managed Support Services, just with a higher volume of needs and no dependency for the organization to have an internal System Administrator.

 Let’s take a look at how Vera’s Managed Services offerings have met the support needs of a nonprofit organization that we have been fortunate to work with over the past several years.